MapColonies/retiler/README.md

 - **map splitter provider** - splits the web map to single tiles e.g. `metatile=1`
 - **tiles storage provider** - stores tiles to a storage

+## Writing Retiler Providers

+Implementation details for all providers could be found [here](./src/retiler/interfaces.ts).
+The sections bellow provide a short overview of the providers used by retiler.

+### jobs queue provider

+this provider should implement the functions bellow
+- `get()` get a job from the queue
+- `complete()` mark the job as completed
+- `fail()` mark the job as failed
+- `isEmpty()` check if the queue is empty

+retiler checks when the queue is empty using `isEmpty()` and if so successfully terminates the k8s job

+### map provider

+this provider should implement the functions bellow
+- `getMapStream()` get a readable stream of the map image payload

+this provider may implement the functions bellow
+- *`getMap()`* get an http response with a buffer of the map image payload

+### map splitter provider

+this provider should implement the functions bellow
+- `generateSplitPipeline()` creates a Duplex stream that will tile the map image

+### tiles storage provider

+this provider should implement the functions bellow

+- `set()` store the tiles in a storage

 ## Installation & Usage